Isawa Shūji: American Studies

 In 1875 Isawa was sent to the United States to study teacher training at the State Normal School at Bridgewater, Massachusetts (now Bridgewater State University).
 While visiting Boston, Isawa had a chance encounter with the American music educator Luther Whiting Mason, which led to private music study with Mason.
 Several years later, upon the joint recommendation of Isawa and his immediate supervisor in the Ministry of Education, Mason was invited to Japan to work with Isawa toward the development of the first Japanese school music curriculum.

 Isawa also studied English pronunciation and phonetics privately with Alexander Graham Bell, and taught Japanese to Bell.
 In addition, Isawa studied briefly at Harvard University before having to return to Japan upon his father's death.

 Isawa and the Telephone

 Sometime prior to January 20, 1877, Isawa became the first person to use a language other than English on the telephone.
-According to Bell, the telephone's inventor, ...a young Japanese student named Isawa...came to me for the purpose of studying the pronunciation of English.
+According to Bell, the telephone's inventor, "a young Japanese student named Isawa...came to me for the purpose of studying the pronunciation of English.
 Of course, when he heard about the telephone he became very much interested.
-He said, "Mr. Bell, will this thing talk Japanese?"
-I said, "Certainly, any language."
+He said, 'Mr. Bell, will this thing talk Japanese?'
+I said, 'Certainly, any language.'
 He seemed very much astonished at that, and said he would like to try it.
 Mr. Isawa went to one end of the circuit and I stood at the other.
-He talked in Japanese and I reported the result to him.
+He talked in Japanese and I reported the result to him".
+Isawa brought future statesmen Kaneko Kentaro and Komura Jutarō to also use the telephone.